risc0/risc0-foundry-template/README.md

 RISC0_DEV_MODE=true DEPLOY_RELAY_ADDRESS="$APP_ADDRESS" DEPLOY_UPLOAD_IMAGES=true forge script script/Deploy.s.sol --rpc-url http://localhost:8545 --broadcast
 ```

 This will deploy only your application address and upload any updated images.
-The existing relay contract and, by setting `DEPLOY_RELAY_ADDRESS`, the running relay will continue to be used.
+By setting `DEPLOY_RELAY_ADDRESS`, the running relay , the existing running relay contract will continue to be used.

 **Use the fully verifying relay:**